ChristopherMasse/MvpRecyclerView/README.md

         void bindItem(T item);
     }
 ```
 2. **Bindable.Presenter**- implemented by the Presenter in MVP pattern in order to provide adapter with information on what type of ViewHolder to display and how many row items to create.
-By passing an reference of Bindables.Viewholder  in the onBind() method, we can avoid references to the RecyclerView.ViewHolder class within the Presenter.
+By passing an reference of Bindable.Viewholder  in the onBind() method, we can avoid references to the RecyclerView.ViewHolder class within the Presenter.
 ```java
   interface Presenter<V extends Viewholder>{